webiny/docs.webiny.com/docs/webiny-apps/form-builder/form-stats.md

 # Form submissions

-In the same tab, you can also see the list that contains all of the form submissions.
-Clicking on a single form submission will show you a dialog with all of the submitted form data:
+In the same tab, you can also see the list that contains all the form submissions.
+Clicking on a single form submission will show you a dialog with all the submitted form data:

 ![Form submission data](/img/webiny-apps/form-builder/form-stats/submission-data.png)